OWASP/ASVS/5.0/en/0x97-Appendix-V_Cryptography.md

 | KW | [NIST SP 800-38F](https://csrc.nist.gov/pubs/sp/800/38/f/final) | ✓ | ✓ | ✓ |
 | KWP | [NIST SP 800-38F](https://csrc.nist.gov/pubs/sp/800/38/f/final) | ✓ | ✓ | ✓ |

 AES-192 and AES-128 MAY be used if the use case demands it, but its motivation MUST be documented in the entity's cryptography inventory.
-Any other method for key wrapping MUST NOT be used.

 ## Hashing and Hash-based Functions (V6.6)